amaarora/amaarora.github.io/_posts/2020-06-29-FocalLoss.md

 If you've understood the meaning of `alpha` and `gamma` then this implementation should also make sense.
 Because, similar to the paper it is simply adding a factor of `at*(1-pt)**self.gamma` to the `BCE_loss` or Binary Cross Entropy Loss.

+Please feel free to let me know via [twitter](https://twitter.com/amaarora) if you did end up trying Focal Loss after reading this and whether you did see an improvement in your results!

 ## Credits
-- The implementation of Focal Loss was adapted from [here](https://www.kaggle.com/c/tgs-salt-identification-challenge/discussion/65938).
+- The implementation of Focal Loss has been adapted from [here](https://www.kaggle.com/c/tgs-salt-identification-challenge/discussion/65938).